 I have been a little slack mulching the garden this year.
 In past years I have used leaves collected in Autumn and rotted down over the winter to scatter around the summer plants.
 This year we used all our collected leaves to mulch the blackberry patch and use as ‘brown layers’ in the compost.
 So… with being busy with other things, the garden has been mulch-less.
 With the almost drought-like conditions we had leading up to Christmas this was not good for the garden.
-The soil dried out and water ran through like a sieve.
+The soil dried out and water just runs straight off.
 I have learned my lesson.

 Mulch is an integral part of an organic garden system.
 It provides the obvious protection against weeds as well as locking in moisture, therefore less watering and healthier plants.
 But most importantly, mulch ideally provides nutrition for the growing plants.
 Now, you may ask me, why didn’t I go out a buy a bale of pea straw?
 And yes, in past years I have used pea straw.
 It is easy to use, not too messy, and only blows away in strong winds (which we have had our fair share of this summer).
 If I can source organically grown pea (or barley) straw I would use it, but I haven’t come across any lately.
 The organic community gardens up the road used to sell bales of organic barley straw, but not this year.

 Like my business partner Wolfgang, who has 20 years of certified organic growing under his belt, I prefer to use organic growing principles in my home garden.
-When I found out commercial pea straw from the garden center is heavily sprayed I decided to investigate other options.
 Generally our chosen mulches are free or cost us a small donation.
 These include the previously mentioned autumn leaves (collected in wool sacks from a local secret spot), rotted down saw dust (from untreated wood – my partner is a builder so we can easily source this), and ‘garden waste’ i.e. beetroot leaves, carrot tops, end of season silverbeet/ spinach/ kale plants etc. As long as the plants haven’t been infested with garden nasties, are diseased, or have gone to seed, anything goes.
-Obviously minus any pernicious weeds such as convolvulus, wandering dew and oxalis, that are all plentiful in our garden.
+Obviously minus any pernicious weeds such as convolvulus, wandering jew and oxalis, that are all plentiful in our garden.
 They come with the territory of an organic garden I suppose.

 So to further my mulch education this week I was reading the latest edition of Good Magazine (a good read if you are looking for a modern magazine with an eco twist) and came across an excellent article by permaculture expert Kath Irvine.
 In her article Mulch ado about nothing, Kath discusses the importance of mulching and explains how she makes a nutritious garden mulch.
 This includes the garden waste I discussed above plus a mix of nutrient-rich garden weeds (that I prefer to think of as wild herbs); comfrey, borage, lemon balm, yarrow, tansy, pineapple sage, and rosemary among others.
 As I had many of these wild herbs growing abundantly in the garden I decided to give it a go.